HarishMatur/terraform/modules/vpc/Troubleshooting.md

 🔑 General Tips
 Always run terraform plan before apply or destroy.

-Keep region defined in the root provider block, not inside modules.
+Keep region defined only in the root provider block, not inside modules.

-Use terraform state list to inspect what Terraform is tracking.
+Use terraform state list to inspect tracked resources.

-If resources drift (manual changes in AWS), use terraform import to re-sync.
+If drift occurs (manual AWS changes), use terraform import to re-sync.